usds/SME-QA-Website/pages/phases/certificate.md

 section: hiring-phases
 title: Certificate
 sidenav: hiring-phases
-intro: HR assigns applicants who achieved an overall passing score to a quality category using SME interview assessment scores and Veterans' Preference is applied.
-HR issues the certificate to the hiring manager for further interviews.
+intro: When SMEs complete the qualifying assessment interviews, you can adjudicate veterans’ preference and assign categories based on whether the applicant met or exceeded the requirements during the interviews.
+After you issue a hiring certificate to the hiring manager, they can either conduct additional interviews or make selections based on transcripts from the phone assessment interviews.
 roles: [Human Resources, Hiring Manager]
 ---